 - Conditionally required data or attachments – “X is required when Y condition occurs.”

-The image below shows two examples of Grant Runner form errors.
+The image below shows examples of Grant Runner form errors and the message about checking for NIH error once all Grants.gov errors are addressed.

 - On the left navigation menu, you can look for any red exclamation mark “validation icons” to the right of the form name.
 This indicates missing data.
 When the form is complete, you will see a green check mark icon.